GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

 ## Requirements for accessing docker images and assets

-1. Contact sales@gluu.org for credentials to access and pull our docker images.
+1. Contact sales@gluu.org for credentials (username and password/token) to access and pull our docker images.
 Existing customers should have received the credentials already.

-2. Follow the [guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) to create a secret in your kubernetes environment holding the docker credentials.
-Make sure you're creating the secret in the same namespace (create the namespace if doesn't exist yet) that will be used in Gluu installation.
+2. Create [secrets to access and pull images](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) from Docker hub repo.
+The secrets must lives in the same namespace (create the namespace if doesn't exist yet).

+    ```
+    kubectl create namespace <namespace>
+    ```

+    If you're planning to use `istio`, set the label as well:

+    ```
+    kubectl label namespace <namespace> istio-injection=enabled
+    ```

+    Afterwards, create the required secrets (in this example, `regcred` is the name of the secret):

+    ```
+    kubectl -n <namespace> create secret docker-registry regcred --docker-server=https://index.docker.io/v1/ --docker-username=<username> --docker-password=<password/token>
+    ```

 3. If you are using [`pygluu-kubernetes.pyz`](https://github.com/GluuFederation/cloud-native-edition/releases) the tool that parses `values.yaml` you can skip the next steps.
 We recommend using helm manually.

 4. Inject the secret name in your [`values.yaml`](https://github.com/GluuFederation/cloud-native-edition/blob/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml) at `image.pullSecrets` for each service.
    For example:
    ```yaml